mileallen/pod/readme.md

 This turns an input or textarea element into a two-way data model.
 The value is stored in the variable named by the attribute and is maintained in sync with the input value.

-`<input type="range" pMod="classTheme">`
+`<input type="range" pMod="themeChoice">`

 ### pBind

 This binds the value of another attribute specified to the variable named.
-The syntax is 'attribute:variable' , no space.
-When you set `uriVar1`, the 'href' attribute below is updated to the string you pass.
+The syntax is `'attribute:variable'` , no space.
+When you set `uriVar1`, the `href` attribute below is updated to the string you pass.

 `<a pMod="href:uriVar1">`

 ### pRefs

 This is simply to add meaningful identifiers to elements.
 Obviously it doesn't do much that `querySelector` cannot.
-It is just to add consistency to your app's syntax for readability.
+It just serves to add consistency to your app's syntax for readability.

 `<div pRef="scorePanel"></div>`